OAndris/movie-app/README.md

 Please refer to the "Quick Guide" section of this README file for every necessary information to run the code and tests.

-Please note that in case of a real application, the (TMDB) API key should be moved to server-side code (it's not safe on the client-side).
+Please note that in case of a real application, the (TMDB) API key should be moved to server-side code.

 ## Quick Guide: